Marijuana Dispensaries in Cincinnati

 How Do I Report Illegal Cannabis Activities in Cincinnati?

-To report illegal cannabis activities in Cincinnati, contact the Cincinnati Police Department, the Ohio Board of Pharmacy, or the Ohio Department of Commerce.
+To report illegal cannabis activities in Cincinnati, contact the Cincinnati Police Department or the Division of Cannabis Control of the Ohio Department of Commerce.